malik7983/pdisk-search-bot/README.md

 # PDisk-Videos-Search
-A Telegram bot for searching videos in your PDisk account by [@AbirHasan2005](https://t.me/AbirHasan2005).
+A Telegram bot for searching videos in your PDisk account.

 ### Configs
 - `API_ID` - Get from [@TeleORG_Bot](https://t.me/TeleORG_Bot)